mtfishman/SymbolicArrays.jl/README.md

-Currently the package supports some limited code transformations, such as expanding expressions that have subexpressions which are sums of tensors into outer sums of tensor contractions using the `SymbolicArrays.expand` function, as well as an eager expression/contraction order optimization algorithm.
+Currently the package supports some limited code transformations, such as expanding expressions that have subexpressions which are sums of tensors into outer sums of tensor contractions using the `SymbolicArrays.expand` function, as well as an eager evaluation order optimization algorithm.
 The goal is to support a wider range of code transformations, such as:
 1. more sophisticated backends for evaluation order optimization (see [EinExprs.jl](https://github.com/bsc-quantic/EinExprs.jl), [OMEinsumContractionOrders.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl),